harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/azure/azure-web-apps-tutorial.md

  * **Name:** Enter a name for the step.
  * **Timeout:** Enter a minimum of **10m**.
 The slot deployment relies on Azure and can take time.
-   * **Clean** Select if you want to clean the target directory prior to deployment.
+   * **Clean**: Select if you want to clean the target directory prior to deployment.
 For more information, go to the [documentation for the `az webapp deploy` command](https://learn.microsoft.com/en-us/cli/azure/webapp?view=azure-cli-latest#az-webapp-deploy()) and see the description of the `--clean` option.

     :::note
     This feature is behind the feature flag `CDS_WEBAPP_ENABLE_CLEAN_OPTION`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.